sonata-project/SonataClassificationBundle/Resources/doc/reference/classification_types.rst

 Context
 =======

-A Context is a way to group Tag, Collection and Category into one set.
+A Context is a way to group `Tag`, `Collection` and `Category` into one set.
 So you can have duplicate tag accross contexts.